MaibornWolff/dcos-opendistro/README.md

 ## Limitations

-* Opendistro Performance analyzer not yet supported.
+* Opendistro Performance analyzer is not supported.
 * Opendistro specifc configuration options are not yet available as package options.
 Use the `elasticsearch.custom_elasticsearch_yml` option to configure opendistro.
-* Interoperation between X-Pack and Opendistro not yet validated.
+* Opendistro security multitenancy is not supported.

 ## Contributing